fadelthariqgifari/ADHD-assiting-software/README.md

 # ADHD-assiting-software
-This is our compliment of all the details regarding our projecy
+This is our compliment of all the details regarding our project